 This defines MercuryTypeName as a synonym for type ForeignTypeDescriptor defined in the foreign language Lang.
-You must declare MercuryTypeName using a (possibly abstract) ‘:- type’ declaration as usual.
+MercuryTypeName must be the name of an abstract type, or the name of a discriminated union type that is not a subtype.
+In both cases, MercuryTypeName must be declared with ‘:- type’ as usual.
 The ‘pragma foreign_type’ must not have wider visibility than the type declaration (if the ‘pragma foreign_type’ declaration is in the interface, the ‘:- type’ declaration must be also).

 ForeignTypeDescriptor defines how the Mercury type is mapped for a particular foreign language.
 Specific syntax is given in the language specific information below.